 About

-Conway graduated from the Institute of Art, Design and Technology Dún Laoghaire and has also studied at the University of the Arts Helsinki and the Royal Hibernian Academy School.
+Academy School.
 In 2021 she was the recipient of the RHA Graduate Studio Award, The DLR/IADT Emerging Artist Bursary, and The Dock/IADT Graduate Award for her graduate exhibition A Great Public Meeting.
-In 2024 Conway was in residence at Studio Voltaire, London, developing a new body of work The Healing System which is the subject of a solo exhibition at the RHA, Dublin this spring.
-Recent exhibitions include Things Changed, Kevin Kavanagh Gallery, (2024), Lockjaw, Ranelagh Arts, (2023), Remembering the Future, VISUAL Carlow (2023), A Great Public Meeting, The Dock (2022), Rendering New Realities, Access and Alterity, The Douglas Hyde (2021), and Karen, Ormond Art Studios (2021).
+In 2024 Conway was in residence at Studio Voltaire, London developing a new body of work The Healing System which is the subject of a solo exhibition at he RHA, Dublin 2025.
+Exhibitions include All Flowers in Time Bend Towards the Sun, Dublin Castle, Dublin, (2025), Draw a Card, Royal Hibernian Academy, Dublin, (2025), Things Changed, Kevin Kavanagh Gallery, Dublin, (2024), Remembering the Future, VISUAL Carlow, Carlow, (2023), A Great Public Meeting, The Dock, Leitrim, (2022)

 Statement